mateoconlechuga/cesium/readme.md

 ### Shortcuts

-Shortcuts are available from outside of the Cesium application.
+Shortcuts are available from outside of the Cesium application:

 | Combination    | Action                                                 |
 |----------------|--------------------------------------------------------|